Note: My Web pages are best viewed with style sheets enabled.

 - DSS/DH keys should be compatible with PGP 8.0.3.
 This means your key does not use the BlowFish symmetric algorithm and use only the MD5 or SHA1 message digest algorithms.
 It also means that the key size does not exceed 4096/1024.

 - All keys must be available through public key servers.
 Rather than asking you to send me your keys to be signed, I intend to download them from the Internet.
+Since many servers have stopped synchronizing with each other, identifying a key server contains your public key is needed in the registration form.
+Please identify only one server even if your key is on multiple servers.

 - The owner of a key must be able to receive E-mail addressed to the primary user ID of that key.
 I will verify this by actually sending messages to that address.